kukhariev/ngx-uploadx/README.md

 - `allowedTypes` Allowed file types (directive only)

-- `authorize` Function used to apply authorization token [(example)](src/app/on-push/on-push.component.ts)
+- `authorize` Function used to authorize requests [(example)](src/app/on-push/on-push.component.ts)

 - `autoUpload` Auto start upload when files added.
 Default value: `true`

-- `chunkSize` Set a fixed chunk size.
+- `chunkSize` Fixed chunk size.
 If not specified, the optimal size will be automatically adjusted based on the network speed.
+  If set to `0`, normal unloading will be used instead of chunked.

+- `maxChunkSize` Dynamic chunk size limit

 - `concurrency` Set the maximum parallel uploads.
 Default value: `2`